getproducthub/codex-container/PORTER.md

 - If you want to pin the Codex CLI version, add `--build-arg CODEX_CLI_VERSION=0.42.0` to the `docker build` command.

 ## 2. Create `porter.yaml`
-Add a manifest at the root of the repo Porter will deploy:
+Add a manifest at the root of the repo Porter will deploy.
+The example below assumes Porter builds the image (Option A).
+If you prefer to supply a prebuilt image (Option B), remove the `build` block and set `image:` instead.

 ```yaml
 app: